archercom/hrworks-page-scraper/README.md

 We have:
 Articles by date: √
-Articles by category:  create file with target URLs Industry Updates:  create file with target URLs
+Articles by category:  output file
+Industry Updates:  create file with target URLs
 Press Releases: *, created but the numbers don't match up, might be missing 10